rug-compling/dact/cookbook/index.md

                      ]/%b%
           ]

 These examples can be improved if we have access to parameterized macros.
+See below for an example of Ngrams within a particular dominating node, using quantifiers.

 ### Location of the head of a phrase